|

 France's Nuclear Weapon Program

-France was the fourth nation to join the nuclear club when it successfully detonated a large nuclear device in Algeria in 1960 (Gerboise Bleue ).
-Officially recognized as a nuclear weapon state by the Non -Proliferation Treaty (NPT), France currently stockpiles approximately 350 warheads, down from some 540 in 1992.
+France was the fourth nation to join the nuclear club when it successfully detonated a large nuclear device in Algeria in 1960 (Gerboise Bleue).
+Officially recognized as a nuclear weapon state by the Non-Proliferation Treaty (NPT), France currently stockpiles approximately 290 warheads.
 France has produced approximately 1,260 nuclear warheads since 1964 and conducted 210 nuclear tests since 1960.

-This minimal dissuasion policy has not only influenced French nuclear forces during the Cold War, but also has resulted in major reductions in France's nuclear forces and infrastructure in recent years.
-With the collapse of the Soviet Union and end of the Cold War, France has not been faced with a major external threat, bringing into question the need of France's independent nuclear arsenal.
+This minimal dissuasion policy not only influenced French nuclear forces during the Cold War, but also resulted in major reductions in France's nuclear forces and infrastructure in recent years.
+With the collapse of the Soviet Union and end the end of the Cold War, France has not been faced with a major external threat, bringing into question the need for France's independent nuclear arsenal.

-These changes also reflect in a reduced defense budget, and a shift in priorities toward modernization of conventional forces.
+With a reduced defense budget, there was a shift in priorities toward modernization of conventional forces.
 France has eliminated spending on its nuclear weapons program by more than 50 percent, eliminated land-based nuclear missiles, reduced from six to four plans to build new ballistic missile submarines and is in the process of closing plants that produce fissile material for nuclear warheads.
-These changes in policies and force posture indicate that nuclear weapons in France no longer play the prominent role that they once did during the Cold War.
-However, a broadly based consensus in France favors retaining these weapons as the ultimate role in security guarantee.

 Charles De-Gaulle